 During Prolia® treatment, patients should be advised to report new or unusual thigh, hip, or groin pain.
 Any patient who presents with thigh or groin pain should be evaluated to rule out an incomplete femur fracture.
 Interruption of Prolia® therapy should be considered, pending a risk/benefit assessment, on an individual basis.

 Multiple Vertebral Fractures (MVF) Following Discontinuation of Prolia® Treatment: Following discontinuation of Prolia® treatment, fracture risk increases, including the risk of multiple vertebral fractures.
 New vertebral fractures occurred as early as 7 months (on average 19 months) after the last dose of Prolia®.
 Prior vertebral fracture was a predictor of multiple vertebral fractures after Prolia® discontinuation.
 Evaluate an individual’s benefit/risk before initiating treatment with Prolia®.
-If Prolia® treatment is discontinued, consider transitioning to an alternative antiresorptive therapy.
+If Prolia® treatment is discontinued, patients should be transitioned to an alternative antiresorptive therapy.

 Endocarditis was also reported more frequently in Prolia®-treated patients.
 The incidence of opportunistic infections and the overall incidence of infections were similar between the treatment groups.
 Advise patients to seek prompt medical attention if they develop signs or symptoms of severe infection, including cellulitis.